Configuration file

 Defines where the events will be stored.

-It receives a system path, ex: C:\Users\event.json (Windows systems) or \home\events.json (Unix systems).
+It receives a system path, ex: C:\Users\events.json (Windows systems) or \home\events.json (Unix systems).

 • max_file_checksum